• Skip to primary navigation

 Would we do it again?

-Maybe, it’s a beautiful and beneficial companion plant.
-To grow a year’s supply would not be our goal at this time.
+Maybe it’s a beautiful and beneficial companion plant.
+Growing a year’s supply is not our goal at this time.
 But it is nice to know that we could if we had to.

 Do you grow chickpeas or garbanzo beans?
 What is your best-growing tip?

-If you like this post donโ€™t forget to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.
+If you like this article, donโ€™t forget to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 More Growing Food Posts You Might Enjoy: